-ZF CEO: TRW acquisition beginning of ‘bright future’ as one company
+ZF CEO: TRW acquisition beginning of ‘bright future’

 Livonia — ZF Friedrichshafen AG executives on Wednesday ensured employees of recently acquired TRW Automotive that the companies are moving forward together.